SaahilParikh/parking-lot/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-parking-lot is a small light weight TODO list written with AWS, Terraform, and JS.
+Parking-lot is a small light weight TODO list written with AWS, Terraform, and J.

 <p align="right">(<a href="#top">back to top</a>)</p>